 Spam fried rice is a delicious and easy takeout-inspired dish.
 It’s the perfect recipe for using up leftover rice and a great way to incorporate veggie odds and ends—you can easily replace the peas and carrots with anything you have in the fridge (or swap in canned versions).
 Broccoli, peppers, corn, and green beans are all great additions.

-- 2 scallions (sliced, whites and greens divided)
+2 medium scallions, sliced, whites and greens divided

 Gather the ingredients.

-Add one tablespoon of the oil to the pan and heat on medium-high heat.
-Add the spam cubes and sauté until golden brown.
-Remove the spam from the pan leaving as much oil behind as possible.
+Add 1 tablespoon of the oil to the pan and heat on medium-high heat.
+Add the Spam cubes and sauté until golden brown.
+Remove the Spam from the pan leaving as much oil behind as possible.
 Add in the rest of the oil and the butter.

 Add the butter and the beaten eggs to the pan and heat on medium-high heat constantly scraping the pan until the eggs are cooked through.

 Add the scallion whites and the minced garlic.
 Sauté until softened.

 Add in the peas and carrots and rice to the pan.
 Toss to combine and sauté until the rice is lightly fried.
 Then pour on the rice vinegar.
 Stir the rice to coat and sauté for another 2 minutes.

 Add in the soy sauce and brown sugar.
 Toss to combine and cook another 1 to 2 minutes.
 Add the Spam back to the pan.